schranz-search/schranz-search/src/SEAL/README.md

 ];
 ```

-> Not you can use some kind of normalizer like symfony/serializer to convert an object to an array
+> Currently, you can use some kind of normalizer like symfony/serializer to convert an object to an array
 > and back to an object at current state a Document Mapper package does not yet exist.
+If provided in future
+> it will be part of an own package which make usage of SEAL.
+Example like doctrine/orm using doctrine/dbal.

 ### Creating a Schema